emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 ![Income graph](https://github.com/emm-sam/NHANES-POWERBI-ANALYTICS/assets/100299675/07144fb1-b370-41e7-97ab-6ea9f90286b0)

+What:
+- convert research numberic codes into income categories as per the [documentation](https://wwwn.cdc.gov/nchs/nhanes/2013-2014/demo_h.htm#INDHHIN2)

+How:
 - process as previous
 > DAX: **Income = SWITCH ( TRUE(), data[INDHHIN2] = 1, "0-5", data[INDHHIN2] = 2, "5-10", data[INDHHIN2] = 3, "10-15", data[INDHHIN2] = 4, "15-20", data[INDHHIN2] = 5, "20-25", data[INDHHIN2] = 6, "25-35", data[INDHHIN2] = 7, "35-45", data[INDHHIN2] = 8, "45-55", data[INDHHIN2] = 9, "55-65", data[INDHHIN2] = 10, "65-75", data[INDHHIN2] = 12, ">20", data[INDHHIN2] = 13, "<20", data[INDHHIN2] = 14, "75-100", data[INDHHIN2] = 15, ">100", BLANK())**

-- these categories were decided by the research group
+Notes:
 - note the categories <20 and >20, I decided to order these between 15-20 and 20-25
 - because it is text, we need to set the order of the categories manually

-To set a manual order for bars:
+How to set a manual order for bars:
 - Create a new query (table) called 'Income Order' with 2 coloumns
 - First coloumn called 'bins' with the same categories as the column 'Income' that we just created
 - Second column 'income order' ranging from 1-15 in the order that is needed